rtmrtmrtmrtm/weakmon/README.md

 The 3rd column is the band (20 meters), the 8th is the SNR, and the 9th is the offset in Hz.

-If your radio is a K3, Icom R75 or R8500, Ten-Tec RX-340, or AOR AR-5000,
+If your radio is an Elecraft K3, Icom R75 or R8500, Ten-Tec RX-340,
-and it's connected by a serial connection, you can monitor JT65 while switching bands periodically, e.g:
+WJ-8711, or AOR AR-5000, and it's connected by a serial connection, you can monitor JT65 while switching bands periodically, e.g:

 ```
   % python2.7 jt65mon.py -card 2 0 -cat k3 /dev/cu.usbserial-FTXVKSG8A -v